NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 The diagnosis of AOA1 is ruled out whenever the clinical picture includes non-progressive ataxia, microcephaly, or seizures.
 The differential diagnosis varies by age group.

-AOA2 maps to chromosomal locus 9q34 [Bomont et al 2000, Nemeth et al 2000]; SETX has been identified as the gene in which mutation is causative [Moreira et al 2004].
+AOA2 is associated with pathogenic variants of SETX, the gene that encodes the protein senataxin [Moreira et al 2004].
 In one study, AOA2 accounted for 8% of all autosomal recessive cerebellar ataxia, making it second only to Friedreich ataxia in prevalence among adults with autosomal recessive ataxia [Le Ber et al 2004].

 Early childhood.
 The diagnosis of AOA1 can be difficult to establish in very young children because all features of the disorder are not yet apparent.

-• When oculomotor apraxia is present, ataxia-telangiectasia should be excluded.
+• When oculomotor apraxia is present, ataxia-telangiectasia can be excluded.

 Adolescence